rdrussotto/PythonGillAtmosphere/README.md

 described by Gill (1980) is a widely used theoretical tool of tropical meteorology.
 A Matlab version of the Gill model is available on Github (https://github.com/wy2136/GillModel) but no Python version, to our knowledge, has previously been made publicly available online.
-The version posted here also includes the WTG extension described in their 2003 paper.
+The version posted here also includes the WTG extension described in Bretherton and Sobel (2003).

 # Dependencies/versions